 Step 1: the Excel Workbook

 Each learner’s name and surname, as well as their home language, is captured.
 Marks are captured in columns per subject and logic is used to compose sentences describing each award the learner earns based on the mark they received.
 The concatenated results of a combination of IF logic statements and VLOOKUPs, based on the language value, handle the “translation”.
-Minimum mark required per subject is added to the logic via VLOOKUPS to ensure the mark matches the minimum requirement per subject.
+The minimum mark required per subject is added to the logic via VLOOKUPs to ensure the mark matches the minimum requirement per subject.